Codezerker/Countdown/README.md

 Sometimes after a restart, the problem went away, but a few days later, it comes again.

-Finding out which files are occupying our disk space is obscure and time-consuming, thus we hope this tool will help you a bit on that task.
+Finding out which files are occupying our disk space is obscure and time-consuming, thus we hope `Countdown` will help you a bit on that task.

+### Sandboxed

+`Countdown` was sandbox enabled and only ask for read-only permission for user selected files.

+This can make sure no matter where it scans, it does absolutely no harm.

 ## System Requirements